Backtracking is an implementation of Artificial Intelligence.

 the same branch he came, and tries another branch.

-Another aspect is that a branch can be rejected in an early stage, when it coms clear
+Another aspect is that a branch can be cancelled at an early stage, if it comes clear

-that it won't be successful.
-This way you can optimize the process strongly.
+that it won't give successful result.
+This way you might optimize the process strongly.

 Case study: the 8 queens problem